Hritikraj8804/KodeKloud_Engineer/Linux_2/06_Linux_Find_Command.md

 a.
 On `App Server 2` at location `/var/www/html/media` find out all files (not directories) having `.php` extension.

 b.
 Copy all those files along with their `parent directory structure` to location `/media` on same server.

+c.
+Please make sure not to copy the entire `/var/www/html/media` directory content.